actionhero/actionhero/site/source/includes/docs/ops/running_actionhero.md

 #############################################################
 ```

-The suggested method to run your actionhero server is to use the included `./node_modules/.bin/actionhero` binary.
-Note that there is no `main.js` or specific start script your project needs.  actionhero handles this for you.
-Your actionhero project simply needs to follow the proper directory conventions and it will be bootable.
+The suggested method to run your ActionHero server is to use the included `./node_modules/.bin/actionhero` binary.
+Note that there is no `main.js` or specific start script your project needs.
+ActionHero handles this for you.
+Your ActionHero project simply needs to follow the proper directory conventions and it will be bootable.

-At the time of this writing the actionhero binary's help contains:
+At the time of this writing the ActionHero binary's help contains:

-## Linking the actionhero binary
+## Linking the ActionHero binary

-* If you installed actionhero globally (`npm install actionhero -g`) you should have the `actionhero` binary available to you within your shell at all times.
+* If you installed ActionHero globally (`npm install actionhero -g`) you should have the `actionhero` binary available to you within your shell at all times.
 * Otherwise, you can reference the binary from either `./node_modules/.bin/actionhero` or `./node_modules/actionhero/bin/actionhero`.
-* If you installed actionhero locally, you can add a reference to your path (OSX and Linux): `export PATH=$PATH:node_modules/.bin` to be able to use simpler commands, IE `actionhero start`.
+* If you installed ActionHero locally, you can add a reference to your path (OSX and Linux): `export PATH=$PATH:node_modules/.bin` to be able to use simpler commands, IE `actionhero start`.
 On windows this can be done by running `set PATH=%PATH%;%cd%\node_modules\.bin` at command prompt (not powershell).

 ## Environments and Config

-By default, actionhero will use the settings found in the `exports.default` blocks in `/config/`.
-However, you can set environment-specfic overrides or changes.  actionhero inspects `process.env.NODE_ENV` to load up runtime configuration overrides from `exports.#{env}` blocks in your configuration files.
+By default, ActionHero will use the settings found in the `exports.default` blocks in `/config/`.
+However, you can set environment-specfic overrides or changes.
+ActionHero inspects `process.env.NODE_ENV` to load up runtime configuration overrides from `exports.#{env}` blocks in your configuration files.
 This is the recommended way to have separate settings for staging and production.

 The load order of configs is:
 - default values in `/config`
 - environment-specific values in `/config`
 - options passed in to boot with `actionhero.start({configChanges: configChanges}, callback)`

-## Programatic Use of actionhero
+## Programatic Use of ActionHero

 ```javascript
 var actionheroPrototype = require("actionhero").actionheroPrototype;